Composting 101

 Balance

-Organics are either made up of primarily nitrogen rich material (grass, fruit - think fresh and green) or carbon material (cardboard, wood - think strong and earthy).
-Balancing carbon and nitrogen is key for producing good compost.
-The ratio should be roughly 30 parts carbon to 1 part nitrogen (30:1) by weight.
 The composting process slows if there is not enough nitrogen, and too much nitrogen may cause the generation of excess moisture and ammonia gas; which can create unpleasant odors.

-Fun Fact: Coffee grounds have a carbon to nitrogen ratio of about 20:1 making it an ideal item for stabilizing a compost pile.
+Fun Fact: Coffee grounds have a carbon-to-nitrogen ratio of about 20:1 making it an ideal item for stabilizing a compost pile.

 Exposure